Quasi-Fine-Grained Uncertainty Relations: Preliminaries

-Here the upper bound $\zeta^{\text{QPR}}_{\left(a, b\right)}$ restricts the set of allowed probability distributions.
-To clearly and operationally link QPRs with quantum correlations and uncertainty relations, we introduce a special formalization of QPRs, namely, QFGURs.
-In the following we show that we can unify UURs, UPQM and FGUR through QFGURs.
+Here, the upper bound $\zeta^{\text{QPR}}_{\left(a, b\right)}$ is the maximization taken overall $\bm{a}$, $\bm{b}$ and states $\rho_{AB}$, which restricts the set of allowed probability distributions.
+To clearly link QPRs with quantum correlations and uncertainty relations, we introduce a special formalization of QPRs, namely, QFGURs.
+In the following we show that we can unify UURs, UPQM, and FGUR through QFGURs.